johnrm174/model-railway-signalling/README.md

 For a first time installation use:
 <pre>
+$ pip install model-railway-signals <== This should work for most python installations or
+$ python -m pip install model-railway-signals <== If the command line version of pip is not installed/enabled or
-$ python3 -m pip install model-railway-signals
+$ python -m pip install model-railway-signals <== If you have multiple major versions of python installed
 </pre>
 When installing the application on later versions of python you may get the following error:
 <pre>